 Day 14 - Trek to Jaillawaya River via pass at 5,047m/15,559ft - approximately 12km, 7-8 hours.

 Today you have a long day, not because of the distance, but because of the difficult terrain.The slope to climb is steep, the trails are faint and the terrain is a bit loose, composed of pebbles and sand.
 The pass, 5,047m/16,559ft, rewards you with another great view of the huge six 'thousanders'.
 The descent is even more complicated as it has to follow a steep moraine without trails.
-Camp will be set at the banks of Jaillawaya River, 4,475m/14,678ft, near the junction with Minasa River.
+Camp will be set at the banks of Jaillawaya River, 4,615m/15,141ft, near the junction with Minasa River.
 Approximately a 12 km walk.

 Overnight icon Overnight: Camp

-Day 15 - Trek to Koatia over two passes - 7-8 hours.
+Day 15 - Trek to Koatia over two passes - highest: 5,047m/16,554ft, to the Janko Kota Valley, 4,439m/14,560ft - 7-8 hours.

 Another challenging, but rewarding day!
 Today you will take a direct ascending route towards an immense rocky cirque formed by the western slopes of Wara Warani Mountain which host a beautiful glacial lake, 4,920m/16,137ft.
 You will contour the lake and ascend to the first pass of the day, 5,047m/16,554ft, from where you will discover new mountains: Willa Lloje, 5,596m/18,354ft and Pako Keuta, 5,589m/18,332ft.
-After crossing the second pass of 5,010m/16,432ft, you will have a steep but fun descent to Janko Kota valley where you will set camp at 4,439m/14,560ft in a beautiful spot between the colorful Koatia and Kara Kota lagoons.
+After crossing the second pass of 5,010m/16,432ft, you will have a steep but fun descent to Janko Kota Valley where you will set camp at 4,439m/14,560ft in a beautiful spot between the colorful Koatia and Kara Kota lagoons.
 On the way you will spot for the first time the Condoriri group and Huayna Potosi Mountain.

 Overnight icon Overnight: Camp

-Day 16 - Trek to Laguna Alka Quota, 4,531m/14,866ft - 6-7 hours.
+Day 16 - Trek via high point of 4,750m/15,580ft to Laguna Alka Quota, 4,531m/14,866ft - 6-7 hours.

 The route for the next four days is part of the classic 'Transcordillera' trek and the trails will mostly be wide and, after so many days walking off-trail, unusually well-trodden.
 Your day begins from Koatia, gradually ascending towards the highest point of a ridge at 4,750m/15,580ft and then descending to the next valley and covering a long distance to the campsite at the shores of Alka Quota Lagoon, 4,531m/14,866ft.
 To your east lies the Condoriri group - a major milestone in your journey.